Welcome to Southmere Primary Academy

 Our School Day

-Our School day starts at 8.50 a.m. and finishes at 3.15 p.m.
+Doors open to pupils at 8:40 am and many children arrive at school at this time to start the day well.
+For Y6 pupils this start is 8:30am.
+School day starts at 8.50 a.m. and finishes at 3.15 p.m.
 You will have been shown where to take and collect your children at the start of the school day and where to collect them from at the end.
-Please ensure that your children arrive at school on time to line up when the doors open at 8.50 a.m.
+Please ensure that your children arrive at school on time so that they don't miss any valuable learning time.
 If you are late and the doors are closed, you will need to come the school office to let the office staff know that your child has arrived late.
 You will need to be waiting outside your child's classroom in time for the doors opening at 3.15 p.m.
 In the event of an emergency and you expect to arrive late to collect your child, you will need to telephone the office to ask for a message to be passed on to class to let both the teacher and your know child when you expect to arrive.

-We have a 'Breakfast Club' every day that opens at 8.00 a.m.
-The club is free but you will need to bring your child with enough money for them to purchase their breakfast (They can buy toast, cereal and a drink for around 60p) If you wish for your child to come to Breakfast Club, please make sure that they arrive before 8.30 a.m. doors do close at this time as children will not have enough time to eat their breakfast before school starts.
-(Once the bell goes at 8.50 a.m., staff will take your children into their classrooms)
+We have a 'Breakfast Club' every day that opens at 8.00 a.m at a cost of 60p per day.
+If you wish for your child to come to Breakfast Club, please make sure that they arrive before 8.30 a.m. doors do close at this time as children will not have enough time to eat their breakfast before school starts.
+(Staff will take your children into their classrooms at 8:40 am or 8:30 for Y6)

 We offer the use of lockers to children in Years 3, 4, 5 and 6.
 There are enough lockers in school for every child to use.